Wiki

 Active managers underperform after fees, meaning they'd need even higher gross returns to justify their costs, which they demonstrably don't achieve.
 The persistence problem is real: S&P's Persistence Scorecard shows top-quartile performance in one period doesn't predict future success, suggesting outperformance reflects luck more than skill.

-In 2024, just 42% of active strategies beat passive counterparts over one year (down from 47% in 2023).
+There was a brief bright spot for active in mid-2025: only 54% of large-cap active funds underperformed the S&P 500 in the first half, with small-cap active funds doing even better (just 22% underperformed).
+But these short-term windows historically revert.
 While some active managers do outperform in certain periods, identifying them in advance is nearly impossible.
 As John Bogle put it: "You get what you don't pay for."

-Some investors prefer active management for specific strategies like small-cap, international, or fixed income where evidence of outperformance is slightly better, but even in these categories, most still underperform.
+Some investors prefer active management for specific strategies like small-cap, international, or fixed income where evidence of outperformance is slightly better, but even in these categories, most still underperform over the long term.
 For most investors, the evidence strongly favors low-cost index funds.

 Major milestones include:

-- The asset flow shift also tells the story - as of Q1 2025, passive assets ($16 trillion) surpassed active assets ($14.1 trillion) for the first time in U.S. history, with over $3 trillion flowing from active to passive since 2014.
+• The asset flow shift tells the story: as of October 2025, passively managed assets ($19.1 trillion) significantly exceeded active assets ($16.2 trillion).
+The gap widened considerably from the narrow crossover in 2024, with over $3 trillion flowing from active to passive since 2014.

 Despite progress, significant fee dispersion remains.
 Some funds still charge over 2% expense ratios while others charge near-zero.
 The trend strongly favors lower fees, and you have more low-cost options than ever before, but vigilance is still required because high-fee products remain widely sold, especially through broker channels with sales incentives.